aregtech/areg-sdk/README.md

 ```

 For **multiprocessing communication**, the model can be split into two parts.
 One application loads the model to instantiate the *Service Provider*, while another application loads the model to instantiate the *Service Consumer*.
 Once the *Service Provider* is instantiated and available, the *Service Consumer* is automatically notified of the service availability and can initiate communication accordingly.

 </details>

-### Configure multicast router
+### Configuring the Multicast Router

-<details open><summary title="Click to show/hide details">Click to show / hide <code>Configure multicast router</code>.</summary><br/>
+<details open><summary title="Click to show/hide details">Click to show / hide <code>Configuring the Multicast Router</code>.</summary><br/>

-To configure the _Multicast Router_, adjust the [_router.init_](https://github.com/aregtech/areg-sdk/blob/master/framework/areg/resources/router.init) file by specifying the IP address and port of the `mcrouter`:
+To configure the _Multicast Router_, you need to adjust the [_router.init_](https://github.com/aregtech/areg-sdk/blob/master/framework/areg/resources/router.init) file.
+Open the file and modify the following properties to specify the IP address and port of the `mcrouter`:

 ```
 connection.address.tcpip    = 127.0.0.1	# IP address of the mcrouter host
 connection.port.tcpip       = 8181      # connection port of the mcrouter
 ```

-Note that the *Multicast Router* is necessary only for applications that provide or consume _Public_ services (multiprocessing applications) and can be ignored for application using only _Local_ services (multithreading applications).
-The Multicast Router can run on any machine with GPOS (General Purpose Operating System).
-It establishes a network between connected applications and responsible to route messages between programmable service components.
+Please note that the *Multicast Router* is only necessary for applications that provide or consume _Public_ services (multiprocessing applications).
+If your application uses only _Local_ services (multithreading applications), you can ignore the Multicast Router configuration.

+The Multicast Router can run on any machine with a General Purpose Operating System (GPOS).
+It establishes a network between connected applications and is responsible for routing messages between programmable service components.

 </details>

-### Configure logging
+### Configuring Logging

-<details open><summary title="Click to show/hide details">Click to show / hide <code>Configure logging</code>.</summary><br/>
+<details open><summary title="Click to show/hide details">Click to show / hide <code>Configuring Logging</code>.</summary><br/>

-Applications based on the AREG framework can be compiled with or without logging.
-If you choose to compile with logging, you'll need to configure [_log.init_](https://github.com/aregtech/areg-sdk/blob/master/framework/areg/resources/log.init) to set scopes, priorities, and file names for logging.
+To configure logging for applications based on the AREG framework, you can compile them with or without logging.
+If you choose to compile with logging, you'll need to configure the [_log.init_](https://github.com/aregtech/areg-sdk/blob/master/framework/areg/resources/log.init) file to set logging scopes, priorities, and file names.

 Here's an example configuration for the log file:
 ```